-Singer has a long history of working in magazines; her early career saw her work at British Vogue and the London Review of Books.
+Sally Singer currently serves as the head of fashion direction at Amazon.
+Before joining the e-commerce giant, she had a long history of working in magazines; her early career saw her work at British Vogue and the London Review of Books.
 After moving to New York City, Singer spent eleven years at American Vogue, initially joining in 1999 as fashion news director, before overseeing both fashion news coverage and feature stories as fashion features director.
 After 11 years at American Vogue, Singer spent two years as editor-in-chief of T: The New York Times Style Magazine from 2010 — 2012, before returning to the publication at which she has spent the majority of her career.

-Appointed as digital creative director in October 2012, Singer has been instrumental in harnessing the potential of American Vogue’s digital platform Vogue.com, revamping the site to make it an extension of the brand, rather than a digital copy of the print issue.
-Singer has commissioned shoots produced specifically for the website, increased the pace of online news coverage and commissioned fashion films.
+Appointed as digital creative director in October 2012, Singer was instrumental in harnessing the potential of American Vogue’s digital platform Vogue.com, revamping the site to make it an extension of the brand, rather than a digital copy of the print issue.
+Singer commissioned shoots produced specifically for the website, increased the pace of online news coverage and commissioned fashion films.

 Singer lives with her husband and children in an apartment in the Manhattan’s Chelsea Hotel — a destination famous for its eccentric, artistic and diverse inhabitants.